Baby-sitting Chapter 22

 In one of the letters I got from Nick today, there was a picture of his car.
 He calls it our car.
 I can’t wait to ride in it!

-Just before Mom and Bent went into town today she handed me a list of chores that she has written down that she wants me to get done while they are gone.
-When they had left I started my daily letter.
+Just before Mom and Bent went into town today, she handed me a list of chores that she had written down that she wanted me to get done while they were gone.
+When they had left, I started my daily letter.
 I realized I didn’t know when they would get back.
-I thought I better get the list done so that Mom won’t get upset with me when she gets back.
+I thought I’d better get the list done so that Mom won’t get upset with me when she gets back.

 When Mom and Bent were back, Bent told me he had forgotten to buy something while he was in town.
-He asked me if I would go get it.
+He asked me to get it.
 To my surprise, he gave me 10 kroners for doing it.
-It is so out of his character, I guess it is because he wants me to have money for stamps so that I can keep writing to Nick.
+It is so out of character; I guess he wants me to have money for stamps so I can keep writing to Nick.
 Now I have enough money for five more letters.

-The boil in my back is hurting worse.
+The boil in my back is hurting worse, and I can tell I am getting a fever.
 It made it even harder to sleep with Elisabeth.
 I prayed hard that it would be gone by tomorrow.

 Sunday, September 12, 1976

-After we had been to the first meetings there was a break for lunch and then we were to have come back again for the next half.
-By now I was in a lot of pain because of the boil on my back.
-Mom called the doctor and when he saw the boil he said that we needed to go to the hospital immediately.
-It was raining outside and mom didn’t want to ride her bike, but I needed medical help so she didn’t have a choice.
+After we had been to the first meeting, there was a break for lunch, and then we were to come back again for the second half.
+By now, I was in a lot of pain because of the boil in my back, and my fever was getting worse.
+Mom called the doctor, and when he saw the boil, he said that we needed to go to the hospital immediately.
+It was raining outside.
+Mom didn’t want to ride her bike, but I needed medical help, so she didn’t have a choice.

-When we got there, it was a lady doctor with really thick glasses who took a look at me.
+When we got there, a lady doctor with really thick glasses took a look at me.
 I was very worried when she was about to give me a shot and cut into me.
 After the shot, I told her I could still feel that she was cutting into me.
 I was glad she wasn’t afraid to give me another shot because she ended up giving me a total of five.
-By then I could still feel it, but it wasn’t nearly as bad as it had been last time I was cut into.
-After she had cleaned it out and put in the gauze, she told me to see my own doctor tomorrow.
+By then, I could still feel it, but it wasn’t nearly as bad as it had been last time I was cut into.
+After she cleaned it out, she pushed some gauze into the open wound.
+She told me to see my own doctor tomorrow so that he could remove it.

 Monday, September 13, 1976

-I got $20.00 in the mail today from Nick.
-Now I won’t have to steal paper and envelopes from Mom any longer.
-I was relieved because I was afraid she would find out I have been taking it from her.
+I got $20.00 in the mail from Nick today.
+Now I won’t have to steal paper and envelopes from Mom.
+I was relieved because I was afraid she would find out I had been taking it from her.

 Tuesday, September 14, 1976

-From there we met Mom at the hairdresser like she had asked.
-Both Elisabeth and I thought we were going back to the house but instead, we went to a daycare center.
+From there, we met Mom at the hairdresser’s, as we had been told to do.
+Both Elisabeth and I thought we were going back to the house, but we ended up at a daycare center instead.
 Mom wants Elisabeth to start going there after school.
-I don’t understand why Elisabeth can’t just come home from school just like she always does.
-After mom was done signing her up she told Elisabeth that she had to stay there.
-Elisabeth got upset, but Mom didn’t care.
+I don’t understand why Elisabeth can’t just come home from school just like she always has.
+After Mom finished signing her up, she told Elisabeth she had to stay there.
+Elisabeth got upset and started to cry.
+Mom didn’t care.
 I wanted to help Elisabeth, but I have no say in it.

-When Mom and I got back to the house Mom started to read the newspaper.
+When Mom and I got back to the house, Mom started to read the newspaper.
 Then she said, “There is an ad that says Dr. Thompson needs someone to watch his kids and take care of his house while he and his wife go to work.”
-I told Mom it would be silly for me to apply for the job since I was going back to Canada in a few weeks.
+I told Mom it would be dumb for me to apply for the job since I was going back to Canada in a few weeks.
 Mom told me that was not true, and that I was to lie when Mrs. Thompson asked how long I could stay on the job.
-Before I knew it, Mom had called her up and set up an appointment for an interview with her.
+Before I knew it, Mom had called her up and set up an interview.

 Mrs. Thompson said we could come right away.
-In the interview, Mrs. Thompson said that she wanted me to stay on for at least a year and that her last babysitter had quit on her after only being there for a few months.
+In the interview, Mrs. Thompson said she wanted me to stay on for at least a year and that her last babysitter had quit after only a few months.
 Then she added, “It’s just too hard on the kids to get used to a different babysitter!”
 I felt sick to my stomach because I knew I couldn’t commit to what she was asking.
 I looked over at Mom.
-Mom quickly responded, “Oh yes!
+Mom quickly responded, “Oh, yes!
 She can do that.”
 I felt even sicker.

-When we got back to the house Mrs. Thompson called us back to tell us that she had talked it over with her husband.
-Her husband remembered me from the night he had come and given me a shot in my behind and he wanted me for the job.
+When we got back to the house, Mrs. Thompson called us back to say she had talked it over with her husband.
+Her husband remembered me from the night he had come and given me a shot in my behind, and he wanted me to have the job.
 Mom told her I would be there first thing in the morning.

-When mom got off the phone I asked her why she would agree to this.
+When mom got off the phone, I asked her why she would agree to this when she knew I would be leaving for Canada.
 Mom said, “It is time you learn it is a cruel world out there.
 That’s why there is a saying, Every man for himself!
-Just think now you will have money again, and you don’t have to worry about going to school.”
-I wasn’t worried about going to school because I figured if they haven’t come back for me by now they weren’t going to.
+Just think, now you will have money again, and you don’t have to worry about going to school.”
+I wasn’t worried about going to school because I figured if they hadn’t come back for me by now, they weren’t going to.
 As for the money, I don’t think it would be worth deceiving the Thompsons over.
 Even though Mom seemed so sure of it, it just didn’t seem right to me.

-When Elisabeth got back from daycare she was very upset about being left there.
-Mom assured her that she would get used to it really soon.
-Elisabeth told me all about the daycare as we went to sleep.
-I felt so bad for her but there is nothing I can do about it.
+When Elisabeth got back from daycare, she was upset about being left there.
+Mom assured her that she would get used to it.
+Elisabeth told me all about the daycare as we fell asleep.
+I felt bad for her, but there is nothing I can do about it.

 Wednesday, September 15, 1976

-Later in the day, Dr. Thompson came home sooner than expected, he told me I could leave for the day.
-From there I went and saw my own doctor.
-This time I was sure, he would put a band-aid on the sore when he was done cleaning it out.
-But no. After he had cleaned it out, he pushed in yet another piece of gauze.
-I asked him why he couldn’t just put a band-aid on it.
+Later in the day, Dr. Thompson came home sooner than expected.
+He told me I could leave for the day.
+From there, I went and saw my own doctor.
+This time, I was sure he would put a Band-Aid on.
+But no. Just like the other times, after he had pulled out the gauze, got the long Q-tip, put alcohol on it, and pushed it into the wound to clean it out once again.
+After he had cleaned it out, he pushed in yet another piece of gauze.
+I asked him why he couldn’t just put a Band-Aid on it.
 He told me it was still too infected.

-When I got back to the house I did the chores.
+When I got back to the house, I did the chores.
 When it was time for bed, Elisabeth told me all about the daycare again.
-I don’t think she will be getting used to it anytime soon.
+I don’t think she’ll get used to it anytime soon!

 Thursday, September 16, 1976

-When I got back from working for the Thompson’s I saw that mom was wearing my dress.
-I have everything folded and neat in my suitcase.
+When I got back from working for the Thompsons, I saw that Mom was wearing my dress.
+I had everything neatly folded in my suitcase.
 I could tell that she had rummaged through it.
 I asked Mom why she was wearing my dress.
-She very arrogantly said, “It’s just as much my dress as it is yours!”
-I reminded Mom that I had paid for that dress with my own money that I had earned while we lived in Canada.
+She arrogantly said, “It’s just as much my dress as it is yours!”
+I reminded her that I had paid for it with my own money, that I had earned while we lived in Canada.

 Mom kept walking around as if she didn’t hear me.
 I was not going to back off!
 She had no right to take my dress, especially without asking me first!
 She finally took the dress off and threw it at me.
 I can’t understand why she has no respect for me.
 She would have flipped out if I had taken any of her clothes.
 Even if I asked her, she would never let me wear anything of hers.